 If you have difficulty signing on using single sign-on after you have configured and saved your SAML settings, use the SAML Assertion Validator.
-You may have to obtain a SAML assertion from your identity provider first.
+You might have to obtain a SAML assertion from your identity provider first.

-If your users are having problems using SAML to login, you can review the SAML login history to determine why they were not able to log in and share that information with your identity provider.
+If your users are having problems using SAML to log in, you can review the SAML login history to determine why they were not able to log in and share that information with your identity provider.

 If you are using SAML version 2.0, after you've finished configuring SAML, the OAuth 2.0 Token Endpoint field is populated.
-Use this with the Web single sign-on authentication flow for OAuth 2.0.
+Use the tokenwith the web single sign-on authentication flow for OAuth 2.0.